min2ha/ukwa-site/content/target/57702/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May battles a sore throat and prankster in conference speech

 Theresa May had to battle losing her voice and being interrupted on stage by a comedian as she sought to reassert her Conservative leadership at the 2017 Party conference.